dgerabagi/data-curation-environment/flattened_repo.md

     *   This effect will be responsible for "revealing" the file:
         *   **Expand Parents:** It will calculate all parent directory paths of the `activeFile`.
 This can be done by repeatedly taking the substring of the path before the last file separator (`/`).
 These parent paths will be added to the `expandedNodes` state.
         *   **Scroll Into View:** To physically scroll the element, a `Map` of `ref`s will be maintained for each rendered file/folder node.
 After expanding the parents, the `scrollIntoView()` method will be called on the ref corresponding to the `activeFile`.
 A short `setTimeout` will be used to ensure the DOM has updated with the expanded nodes before scrolling.

+## 4. Debugging Notes & Regression Prevention

+-   **Root Cause of C30 Regression:** The feature failed because of a path normalization mismatch.
+The `editor.document.uri.fsPath` property from the VS Code API returns paths with **backslashes (`\`)** on Windows.
+The frontend webview components, however, exclusively use and expect **forward slashes (`/`)** for path comparisons and manipulations.
+-   **Codified Solution:** The path from the `onDidChangeActiveTextEditor` event **must** be normalized to use forward slashes *before* it is sent to the frontend via the IPC channel.
+    ```typescript
+    // Correct implementation in extension.ts
+    const filePath = editor.document.uri.fsPath.replace(/\\/g, '/');
+    serverIpc.sendToClient(ServerToClientChannel.SetActiveFile, { path: filePath });
+    ```
+-   **Best Practice:** All path strings originating from the backend that are intended for consumption by the frontend must be normalized to use forward slashes to ensure platform-agnostic consistency.
 </file>

 <file path="src/Artifacts/A189.
 Number Formatting Reference Guide.md">